 - One costume and three weapon single-player skins

-- Two costume and three weapon multiplayer skins
+- Two costumes and three weapon multiplayer skins

 - All Deluxe edition content

-- Three costume and seven weapon multiplayer skins
+- Three costumes and seven weapon multiplayer skins

 - Two story expansions